Skip to main content

 Personal Profile

 Professor Snow is a highly experienced Consultant Orthopaedic Surgeon whose main clinical practice is based at Droitwich Spa Hospital.
-He also holds consultant posts at The Royal Orthopaedic Hospital and Robert Jones and Agnes Hunt Orthopaedic Hospital, two of the UK’s leading specialist orthopaedic centres.
+He also holds consultant positions at The Royal Orthopaedic Hospital and Robert Jones and Agnes Hunt Orthopaedic Hospital, two of the UK’s leading specialist orthopaedic centres.

-He graduated in Medicine from the University of Edinburgh and completed his registrar training in the Manchester region.
-He then undertook 18 months of advanced fellowship training in North America, including a 12-month Sports Medicine Fellowship at the Sports Medicine Clinic of Nova Scotia in Halifax and a further six-month fellowship at the Holland Orthopaedic and Arthritic Centre in Toronto.
-During this time, he developed advanced expertise in complex shoulder and knee surgery.
+To further develop his expertise, he undertook 18 months of advanced fellowship training in North America.
+This included a 12-month Sports Medicine Fellowship at the Sports Medicine Clinic of Nova Scotia in Halifax, followed by a six-month fellowship at the Holland Orthopaedic and Arthritic Centre in Toronto.

-In 2008, he was awarded the British Elbow and Shoulder Society North American Travelling Fellowship, allowing him to train with leading shoulder surgeons across major centres in New York, Los Angeles, San Antonio, and Houston.
-In 2018, he received the European Society of Sports Traumatology, Knee Surgery and Arthroscopy (APKASS) Travelling Fellowship, which enabled him to visit world-leading orthopaedic institutions across Australia and Asia, including Sydney, Melbourne, Singapore, Hong Kong, and Thailand.
+In 2018, he received the European Society of Sports Traumatology, Knee Surgery and Arthroscopy (APKASS) Travelling Fellowship, allowing him to visit internationally recognised orthopaedic centres across Australia and Asia, including Sydney, Melbourne, Singapore, Hong Kong, and Thailand.

 Clinical Interests